joshwlivingston/advanced-r/README.md

 #### Lists

-Because lists store refereneces to objects, a repeated list is smaller than one would imagine.
-This is because the reference occupies less space in memeory than the object itself.
+Because lists store references to objects, a repeated list is smaller than one would imagine.
+This is because the reference occupies less space in memory than the object itself.

 ``` r
 l1 <- list(rep(100, 100000))